OPENAIRINTERFACE/openair-epc-fed/docker-compose/magma-mme-demo/README.md

 * **<code>LTE_K</code>** SHALL match **LTE_KEY** you used in burning the simcard
 * **<code>OP_KEY</code>** **is not** the **OPC_KEY** but it can be calculated from it and **LTE_KEY**.
+  * A example of a generator can be found at [Ki/OPc Generator](https://github.com/PodgroupConnectivity/kiopcgenerator)
 * **<code>APN1</code>** SHALL match the one you created on your smartphone.
 * **<code>FIRST_IMSI</code>** should match the one you chose